Robert Mallary

+Biography

 Mallary was born in Toledo, Ohio, and grew up in Berkeley, California.
-He was interested in art from his youth, and went to Mexico City to study at the Escuela de Las Artes Del Libro (now the Escuela Nacional de Artes Gráficas) in 1938-39, and then at the Academy of San Carlos in 1942-43, where he was inspired by José Clemente Orozco and David Alfaro Siqueiros.
+He was interested in art from his youth, and went to Mexico City to study at the Escuela de Las Artes Del Libro (now the Escuela Nacional de Artes Gráficas) in 1938–39, and then at the Academy of San Carlos in 1942–43, where he was inspired by José Clemente Orozco and David Alfaro Siqueiros.
 He also studied at the Painter's Workshop School in Boston, Massachusetts in 1941.

-While continuing to pursue his fine arts career, Mallary worked as an advertising Art Director in Los Angeles from 1945-48, and as a commercial artist until 1954.
+While continuing to pursue his fine arts career, Mallary worked as an advertising Art Director in Los Angeles from 1945 to 1948, and as a commercial artist until 1954.
 His paintings (made with liquid polyester) were shown at the Urban Gallery in New York City in 1954, where he had four other exhibits until 1959.
 His work was also shown at Gump's Gallery in San Francisco (1953) and the Santa Fe Museum in Arizona (1958).

-Mallary taught at the California School of Art in Los Angeles in 1949-50, at the Hollywood Art Center from 1950-54, and then became Professor of Art at the University of New Mexico in Albuquerque from 1955-59.
+Mallary taught at the California School of Art in Los Angeles in 1949–50, at the Hollywood Art Center from 1950 to 1954, and then became Professor of Art at the University of New Mexico in Albuquerque from 1955 to 1959.
 When he moved to New York City in 1959 to teach at Pratt Institute in Brooklyn, Mallary was part of the burgeoning New York art scene, along with his friends Willem and Elaine de Kooning, Wayne Thiebaud, Joan Mitchell and Helen Frankenthaler.
 (In the 1940s, Thiebaud and Mallary had been art directors at the Rexall Corporation in Los Angeles.)
 In 1967, Mallary became Professor of Art at the University of Massachusetts in Amherst, where he taught until his retirement in 1996.
-He was also guest teacher at Pennsylvania State University (1962), University of Minnesota (1965), and the University of California at Davis (1963, 1967).
+He was also a guest teacher at Pennsylvania State University (1962), University of Minnesota (1965), and the University of California at Davis (1963, 1967).

 Mallary's abstract relief sculptures and assemblages, created from discarded cardboard, fabrics, sand and straw – held together with hardened polyester resin – were featured in Life Magazine (Nov.
 24, 1961).
 Already known for technological innovation in art even before he became a computer artist in the late 1960s, Mallary's Luminous Mobile sculptures had been featured in Time magazine (March 10, 1952).

 Mallary's monumental "Cliffhangers" sculpture was exhibited outside the New York State Pavilion at the 1964 World's Fair in Flushing, NY.
-His work was featured in the "Sculpture U.S.A." and "Sixteen Americans" exhibits at the Museum of Modern Art in New York City in 1959, and then at its "Art of Assemblage" exhibition in 1961.
+His work was featured in the "Sculpture U.S.A and "Sixteen Americans" exhibits at the Museum of Modern Art in New York City in 1959, and then at its "Art of Assemblage" exhibition in 1961.
 Mallary was awarded a Guggenheim Fellowship in 1964.

-The Allan Stone Gallery in New York City had four exhibits of Robert Mallary's work between 1961-66.
+The Allan Stone Gallery in New York City had four exhibits of Robert Mallary's work between 1961 and 1966.
 Mallary's sculpture, Pythia was purchased for The Governor Nelson A. Rockefeller Empire State Plaza Art Collection in Albany, NY in 1966.
 The State University of New York in Potsdam had a Robert Mallary Retrospective exhibit in 1968.